Humany/widgets/docs/component-reference.md

 # Component Reference
-The following document describes all available components.
+The following document describes all components available in the default distribution.

 ## BackLink
 **Type:** `back-link`